Shaun-Regenbaum/Vue_Chrome_Extension/README.md

 ## Recognition
 Special thanks to [Dan Jutan](https://github.com/jutanium) for explaining the horrors of promises and [Matthew Sklar](https://github.com/matthewsklar) for the sanity checks.

+## Development
+Working on the front end to make it look nicer.